StephenKuijvenhoven/Twitch-Chess-Move-Filter/README.md

 ![Logo](/src/icon128.png?raw=true)
 # Twitch-Chess-Move-Filter
-A simple chrome plugin for filtering chess moves from the Twitch chat
+A simple chrome plugin for filtering chess moves from the Twitch chat.
+Please take note that this is my first ever browser plugin, so feel free to open issues for improvements.

 Go from